3C4D/dataset_generation/EXAMPLE/patch_note_ds_mark1.md

 Usage : profiles.py percentage
 ```

-The program will replace the files concerned by the profiles.
+The file will take the table Object_Sensitivity and the table Intra_Prop_Cont.

+The files produced will be ds_mark1/Object_Sensitivity_MOD.csv and
+ds_mark1/Intra_Prop_Cont_MOD.csv.
+These are containing the added profiles.